mehmandarov/mehmandarov.github.io/_posts/2017-07-09-start-docker-containers-automatically.markdown

 $ sudo nano /etc/systemd/system/docker-dokuwiki.service
 {% endhighlight %}

-Paste the following into the file, and make sure to set a proper `Description`, and make sure to update the container name in `ExecStart` and `ExecStop`:
+Paste the following into the file.
+Make sure to set a proper `Description`, and make sure to update the container name in `ExecStart` and `ExecStop`:

 {% highlight yml %}
 [Unit]